JCSDA/crtm/README.md

   `$ ./configure --disable-big-endian --prefix=<install directory>`

-If you need more flexibility in the library build you can specify the necessary information directly to the configure script that generates the makefiles.
-For example, for the intel ifort compiler:
+If you need more flexibility in the library build you can specify the necessary information directly to the configure script that generates the Makefiles.
+For example, for the Intel ifort compiler:
 ```
   $ ./configure --prefix=${PWD} \
                 --disable-big-endian \